What is the defence of Automatism?

-- Sane automatism requires that defence raise the evidentiary burden and then the prosecution disprove that sane automatism did not exist beyond a reasonable doubt
+- Sane automatism requires that defence raise the evidentiary burden and then the prosecution disprove that sane automatism did not exist beyond a reasonable doubt.

-- In our case the psychiatrist suggested that “the likelihood of his having been in a state of somnambulism (sleep walking) at the material time, I would rate at the level of possibility”.
+- In our case, the psychiatrist suggested that “the likelihood of his having been in a state of somnambulism (sleep walking) at the material time, I would rate at the level of possibility”.

 - Fortunately for us the prosecution had been served the report and had not picked up on the issue and did not challenge the findings in our report.
-It seemed the police prosecutor was under the misapprehension that it was incumbent upon defence to establish on the balance of probabilities that automatism (without considering insane vs sane automatism) was the likely cause and considering the report referred to it as being only a possible cause, the prosecutor had neglected to challenge the findings of our psychiatrist, thinking we could not succeed.
+It seemed the police prosecutor was under the misapprehension that it was incumbent upon the defence to establish on the balance of probabilities that automatism (without considering insane vs sane automatism) was the likely cause and considering the report referred to it as being only a possible cause, the prosecutor had neglected to challenge the findings of our psychiatrist, thinking we could not succeed.

 In cases where ‘sane automatism’ is raised, the onus of proof lies with the prosecution to prove, beyond a reasonable doubt, that the accused acted voluntarily.
 If, as in our case, it is reasonably possible that the accused acted involuntarily due to a state of sane automatism, they will be acquitted.

 The distinction between sane and insane automatism is based on the sound/unsound mind test.
 This distinction has serious implications because if you, as the accused successfully meet the requirements of sane automatism, you will be wholly acquitted.

 If you, as the accused, meet the requirements of insane automatism, the defence of mental impairment applies.
 You will then be found not guilty because of mental impairment and could be made liable to supervision and placed on a supervision order if in a superior court.